lukekivi/Distributed-File-System/README.md

 5. Run command `source ssh_commands.sh` on the test directory entry of you choosing.
 6. Wait for the final check client to complete.
 View the logs in `app/log`.
 For details about output see the **Output** section.
 7. Run `source ssh_cleanup.sh` to cleanup processes on all machines you used.
+8. In between you may want to clean up the client logs.
+Server logs will be replaced with new ones but client logs will build up as they are named sequentially.

 ### Automated System Startup & Custom Clients
 Within `ssh/custom` there are two more ssh scripts.
 These scripts startup and cleanup a set of 7 servers.
 They do not run any clients.
 From here you can follow the `ant` commands detailed in **Customized** below.
 This will allow you to run as many clients as you want with any custom command sets.